HaimengBai/431slides/class_21/README.md

 ## Announcements after class:

-- Good luck on Quiz 2!
+8. Good luck on Quiz 2!
+[Here is the Google Form](https://goo.gl/forms/b9kGFNcLoAlMEbgg1) for you to use to take it.
+See #2. above for more details.